 Another important paper on collateral is Kiyotaki and Moore (1997).
 Like BGG (1996), this paper emphasized the feedback from the fall in collateral prices to a fall in borrowing capacity, assuming a constant loan to value ratio.
-By contrast, my work defining collateral equilibrium, which was first published in 1997, contemporaneously with Kiyotaki and Moore, focused on what determines the ratios (LTV, margin, or leverage) and why they change.
-In practice, I believe the change in ratios has been far bigger and more important than the change in levels.
-This possibility is latent in the BGG models, but not emphasized by them.
-In 2003 I published my leverage cycle theory on the anatomy of crashes and margins (it was an invited address at the 2000 World Econometric Society meetings), arguing that in normal times leverage gets too high, and in bad times leverage is too low.
-In 2008 I published a paper in the AER with Ana Fostel on leverage cycles and the anxious economy.
-There we noted that margins do not move in lock step across asset classes, and that a leverage cycle in one asset class might spread to other unrelated asset classes.
+By contrast, my work defining collateral equilibrium focused on what determines the ratios (LTV, margin, or leverage) and why they change.
+In practice, I believe the change in ratios has been far bigger and more important for borrowing than the change in price levels.
+The possibility of changing ratios is latent in the BGG models, but not emphasized by them.
+In my 1997 paper I showed how one supply-equals-demand equation can determine leverage as well as interest even when the future is uncertain.
+In my 2003 paper on the anatomy of crashes and margins (it was an invited address at the 2000 World Econometric Society meetings), I argued that in normal times leverage and asset prices get too high, and in bad times, when the future is worse and more uncertain, leverage and asset prices get too low.
+In the certainty model of Kiyotaki and Moore, to the extent leverage changes at all, it goes in the opposite direction, getting looser after bad news.
+In Fostel-Geanakoplos 2008b, on leverage cycles and the anxious economy, we noted that margins do not move in lock step across asset classes, and that a leverage cycle in one asset class might spread to other unrelated asset classes.
 In Geanakoplos-Zame (1997, 2002, 2009) we describe the general properties of collateral equilibrium.
-In Geanakoplos-Kubler (2005), we show that managing collateral levels can lead to Pareto improvements.1
+In Geanakoplos-Kubler (2005), we show that managing collateral levels can lead to Pareto improvements.

 The recent crisis has stimulated a new generation of important papers on leverage and the economy.
-Notable among these are Brunnermeier and Pedersen (2008), anticipated partly by Gromb and Vayanos (2002), and Adrian and Shin (2009).
+Notable among these are Brunnermeier and Pedersen (2009), anticipated partly by Gromb and Vayanos (2002), and Adrian and Shin (2009).
 Adrian and Shin have developed a remarkable series of empirical studies of leverage.

 It is very important to note that leverage in my paper is defined by a ratio of collateral values to the downpayment that must be made to buy them.
-Those numbers are hard to get historically.
-I provided an aggregate of them for one hedge fund, but as far as I know they have not been systematically kept.
+Those "securities leverage" numbers are hard to get historically.
+I provided an aggregate of them from the data base of one hedge fund, but as far as I know securities leverage numbers have not been systematically kept.
 One absolutely essential innovation would be for the Fed to gather these numbers and periodically report leverage numbers across different asset classes.
-It is much easier to get (debt + equity)/equity values for firms.
-But these numbers can be very misleading.
-When the economy goes badly, and the true leverage is sharply declining, many firms will find their equity wiped out, and it will appear as though their leverage has gone up, instead of down.
+It is much easier to get "investor leverage" (debt + equity)/equity values for firms.
+But these investor leverage numbers can be very misleading.
+When the economy goes badly, and the true securities leverage is sharply declining, many firms will find their equity wiped out, and it will appear as though their leverage has gone up, instead of down.
 This reversal may explain why some macroeconomists have underestimated the role leverage plays in the economy.

-1For Pareto improving interventions in credit markets, see also Gromb-Vayanos (2002) and Lorenzoni (2008).
+&lt;sup>1For Pareto improving interventions in credit markets, see also Gromb-Vayanos (2002) and Lorenzoni (2008).

 Perhaps the most important lesson from this work (and the current crisis) is that the macroeconomy is strongly influenced by financial variables beyond prices.
-This of course was the theme of much of the work of Minsky, and of James Tobin (who in (1998) explicitly defined leverage and stated that it should be determined in equilibrium, alongside interest rates), and also of Bernanke, Gertler, and Gilchrist.
+This of course was the theme of much of the work of Minsky (1986), who called attention to the dangers of leverage, and of James Tobin (who in Tobin-Golub (1998) explicitly defined leverage and stated that it should be determined in equilibrium, alongside interest rates), and also of Bernanke, Gertler, and Gilchrist.